ejhammond/react-responsive-system/README.md

 To keep things organized, folks often create a new file called `responsiveSystem.js/ts` where they'll configure Responsive System.

-No matter where you choose to keep the configuration, the first step is to define your breakpoints in JS:
+But, no matter where you choose to keep the configuration, the first step is to define your breakpoints in JS:

 ```js
 /* responsiveSystem.js/ts */